cdotyone/mochaui/Docs/Core/Update.md

 	 content - (string or element) An html loadMethod option. loadMethod - ('html', 'xhr', or 'iframe')
-	 url - Used if loadMethod is set to 'xhr' or 'iframe'. section - used to name the section being update, such as 'content,'toolbar','header','footer' onContentLoaded - (function)
+	 url - Used if loadMethod is set to 'xhr' or 'iframe'. section - used to name the section being update, such as 'content,'toolbar','header','footer' onLoaded - (function)

 	 */